Language Translation

 Is long-term management and care for the condition readily available to all patients in Indiana?

-Once a completed condition nomination form is received, it will be reviewed by the committee.
-During the evaluation process, the committee may request additional information from the sponsor(s).
-Once the committee has collected all the information required, the committee will vote on whether to recommend the addition of the condition to Indiana’s newborn screening panel.
-If the committee votes in favor of adding the nominated condition, the committee will submit their recommendation to the IDOH Health Commissioner.
+Once a complete condition nomination form is received, it will be reviewed by the committee.
+During the evidence review and evaluation process, the committee may request additional information from the nominator and/or co-nominator.
+Once the committee completes the evidence review and evaluation, the committee may motion for a vote on whether to recommend the addition of the condition to Indiana's newborn screening panel.
+If the committee votes in favor of recommending the nominated condition be added to Indiana's newborn screening panel, then the committee will submit their recommendation to IDOH for internal considerations including fiscal considerations and statutory updates.

 Current conditions being evaluated by the advisory committee: